Hyam Plutzik: Contemporary recognition

-Plutzik garnered recognition for his talent well before releasing a full collection.
-During his time as a student, Plutzik won numerous prizes for his work.
-Of note, he was twice awarded Yale's Albert Stanburrough Cook prize: for "The Three" (1933) and "Death at The Purple Rim" (1941).
+During his time as a student, Plutzik was twice awarded Yale's Albert Stanburrough Cook prize, for "The Three" (1933) and "Death at the Purple Rim" (1941).

 By the early 1960s, notable writers such as Sylvia Plath, Ted Hughes, and Thom Gunn were already among Plutzik's early admirers.
 Plath first published Plutzik's work in England in 1961 in the Critical Quarterly Poetry Supplement.
 In 1963, Ted Hughes and Thom Gunn brought more of Plutzik's work to British readers.
-The pair included 16 of Plutzik's poems in their 1963 anthology, Five American Poets (Faber and Faber), alongside the work of Edgar Bowers, Howard Nemerov, Louis Simpson, and William Stafford.
+The pair included 16 of Plutzik's poems in their 1963 anthology, Five American Poets, alongside the work of Edgar Bowers, Howard Nemerov, Louis Simpson, and William Stafford.

 When he became UK Poet Laureate in 1984, Ted Hughes revisited the impact of Plutzik's poetry on his own work, saying Plutzik's poems had "haunted [him] for 25 years.
 And they seem even more alive and special now than they did when [he] first found them."
 He went on to say that, at Plutzik's best, his work seems "marvelously achieved, a sacred book."

 Posthumous publications and recognition

-Horatio has continued to garner significant global attention.
-In the 1970s, Joseph Brodsky translated parts of Plutzik's epic narrative, Horatio, into Russian for a theatrical presentation in the former Soviet Union.
-In 2014, Author James Shapiro included an excerpt of Horatio in Shakespeare in America: An Anthology from the Revolution to Now (Library of America), and the New York Review of Books review called the work "an ambitious poem."
+In the 1970s, Joseph Brodsky translated parts of Horatio into Russian for a theatrical presentation in the Soviet Union.
+In 2014, author James S. Shapiro included an excerpt of Horatio in Shakespeare in America: An Anthology from the Revolution to Now, and the New York Review of Books review called the work "an ambitious poem."